G-Research/prometheus-config-loader/DOCS.md

 ## The design rationale

-This tool was designed to fulfill one very specific need.
+This tool was designed to fulfil one very specific need.
 However, we think this is a need shared by many

 We run multiple clusters, with almost-identical system prometheus